taylorbf/distributed-music-workshop/README.md

 ## Install a Code editor

 Install a text editor for programming.
-Program such as Word or LibreOffice won't work.
 We recommend [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/).
+Programs such as Word or LibreOffice won't work.